 About United Way of Cowlitz and Wahkiakum Counties

-In 1959 the first United Way fundraising campaign took place in Longview as the Cowlitz County United Fund.
-The goal of that campaign was $100,000 to be allocated to 12 charitable organizations.
-That first effort raised $107,069, surpassing its goal by 7%.
+In 1959 Longview-Kelso Community Chest became the Cowlitz County United Fund.
+The goal of that campaign that year was $100,000 to be allocated to 12 charitable organizations.
+The effort raised $107,069, surpassing its goal by 7%.
 In ten year’s time, the Cowlitz County United Fund grew by 100%.

 Further success and growth were marked in 1981 when under the leadership of Margaret Spence, the local campaign raised $500,000.
 Support was given to 16 local charitable organizations.